Employment

 • Accepting/welcoming of positive constructive feedback

-• Technical knowledge of plant identification
+• Technical knowledge of plant and insect identification

-Renumeration: $21.82 per hour
+Renumeration: $25 per hour

 Status: full-time seasonal contract, approximately 35-40hrs/week, bi-weekly payments